 In a perfect world, this kind of cleanup work would happen organically each time you add new features or change how your site works.

 But in practice, oftentimes the artifacts of earlier efforts get left in place.
-Sometimes this occurs for very valid reasons, like perhaps your developer wants to keep an old version around in case you need to roll back to it.
+Sometimes this occurs for very valid reasons.
+Perhaps your developer wants to keep an old version around in case you need to roll back to it.
 Sometimes it happens because you start developing a new section and then, oh, a pandemic comes along and your development effort gets redirected.

 And sometimes cruft builds up for the same reason there’s always clutter on the dining room table—because that’s just where you left it.